purothemes/ultra-child/README.md

 Ultra Starter Child Theme
 ====================

-A starter child theme for the WordPress theme Ultra: https://wordpress.org/themes/ultra/.
+A starter child theme for the WordPress theme Ultra.